Program overview

 The Master of Education program at Lakehead University offers several unique experiences that enhance the learning journey:

-• Opportunities for interdisciplinary collaboration, particularly in the Gerontology specialization.
+• Opportunities for interdisciplinary collaboration, particularly in the Gerontology specialization, which integrates resources from various disciplines.

-• Access to Canada Research Chairs and specialized research centers, such as the Centre for Place and Sustainability Studies.
+• Access to research centers and initiatives, including the Centre for Place and Sustainability Studies and the Multi-Data Convergence Laboratory.

-• Small class sizes that promote meaningful interactions and personalized learning experiences.
+• Small class sizes that promote meaningful interactions with faculty and peers, fostering a supportive learning environment.

 Career Options